allebone/help.omni.af.mil/docs/PEX/Training.md

 Color legend

     * Red Deleted Tasks.
 These tasks have been deleted.

     * Green New Tasks.
 These tasks have been added.

     * Yellow Tasks.
 These tasks have been edited.

 1. Current to Planned Task List

     * Training > Qualification > Setup > Task List Builder

     * Select the applicable Task List from the Task List Directory.

     * Click Show Revisions.

     * The current Task List appears on the left side while the Planned Task List appears on the right.

-o Deleted tasks only appear on the current version/left side.
+        * Deleted tasks only appear on the current version/left side.

-o New tasks only appear on the planned version/right side.
+        * New tasks only appear on the planned version/right side.

-o Edited tasks appear on both sides, but are highlighted in yel ow on only the right side.
+        * Edited tasks appear on both sides, but are highlighted in yel ow on only the right side.
 If you select an edited task on the right side, the same task wil be selected on the left side.

     * Click Hide Revisions.

     * Click Compare Changes Only.

-o When the Task List Changes dialog opens, view each current list task with the associated planned list task beneath, color coded appropriately.
+        * When the Task List Changes dialog opens, view each current list task with the associated planned list task beneath, color coded appropriately.

     * This function can also be viewed in Setup > Work Center Configuration > View Differences.

 2. Any Two Tasks Lists

     * Training > Qualification > Setup > Task List Builder

     * Select the applicable Task List from the Task List Directory.

     * Go to Additional Task List Actions > View Task List Revisions.

     * The Revision History dialog opens with the selected task list checked and earlier versions beneath.

     * Select the earlier list you wish to compare the checked list to.
 You must have exactly two lists checked.

     * Click Compare Revisions.

-o The Earliest Version appears on the left side while the Latest Version appears on the right.
+        * The Earliest Version appears on the left side while the Latest Version appears on the right.

-o Deleted tasks only appear on the current version/left side.
+        * Deleted tasks only appear on the current version/left side.

-o New tasks only appear on the planned version/right side.
+        * New tasks only appear on the planned version/right side.

-o Edited tasks appear on both sides, but are highlighted in yel ow on only the right side.
+        * Edited tasks appear on both sides, but are highlighted in yel ow on only the right side.
 If you select an edited task on the right side, the same task wil be selected on the left side.

     * Click Compare Changes Only.

-o When the Task List Changes dialog opens, view each current list task with the associated planned list task beneath, color coded appropriately.
+        * When the Task List Changes dialog opens, view each current list task with the associated planned list task beneath, color coded appropriately.

     * This function can also be viewed in Personnel > By Trainee Transcription > Task List > Skill Level > View Task List Revisions.

 Sending a Workcenter to another Squadron

-1. Training > Qualification > Setup > Workcenter Send-To 2.
-Before you can send a Workcenter, it must be activated in Workcenter Configuration.
+1. Training > Qualification > Setup > Workcenter Send-To

+2. Before you can send a Workcenter, it must be activated in Workcenter Configuration.
 To Activate a Workcenter see above.

 3. Select a Squadron from the dropdown menu.